 Figure 15 shows safety belt use levels by county for the last five annual statewide surveys.
-The rates displayed in the graph are for the current survey year (2023).
+The rates displayed in the graph are for the current survey year (2024).
 It is important to note that the statewide survey design is not intended to provide official county rates but rather a single, statewide safety belt use rate.
 However, conducting the annual survey in the same way each year enables the examination of trends in usage per county.
-Note that the site locations changed in 2022 (for the 2018-2021 surveys, sites remained the same) so this adds some disruption.
-The 2023 results indicate that two counties measured highest-to-date usage rates for the past five survey years (Collier and Hillsborough), and two counties measured their lowest rates (Alachua and Duval).
-Ten out of the fifteen counties yielded year-to-year usage increases (Collier, Escambia, Hillsborough, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, and Volusia).
+Note that the site locations changed in 2022, so this adds some disruption.
+The 2024 results indicate that two counties measured highest-to-date usage rates for the past five survey years (Orange and Palm Beach), and two counties observed their lowest rates (Alachua and Lee).
+Eight out of the fifteen counties yielded year-to-year usage increases (Broward, Duval, Escambia, Lake, Miami-Dade, Orange, Palm Beach, and Seminole).

 Figure 15.
-Trend in Safety Belt Use Rate by County: 2018-2023
+Trend in Safety Belt Use Rate by County: 2019-2024